 An objection to discharge under 727 can be made by any party to the bankruptcy case.
 Most often, the party filing the objection will be either the bankruptcy trustee or a creditor included in the bankruptcy.
 The party filing the objection has the burden of proving the grounds for the objection.
 See In Re Brooks.
 The objecting party must provide sufficient evidence to establish the grounds for denial beyond a preponderance of the evidence.
 This standard only requires the objecting party to prove the grounds for denial are more likely than not to have existed.
 Proving the objection is justified will depend on the specific facts and circumstances of each case.
 If you are concerned about objections to discharge you should consider retaining an experienced bankruptcy attorney in Tampa to assist.

-Do I Need a Lawyer for Chapter 7 if Trustee Objects to Discharge?
+Do I Need a Lawyer if the Trustee Objects to Discharge?

 Often, we get calls inquiring, do I need a lawyer for Chapter 7 if the trustee has objected to discharge?
 You are not required to have an attorney but it is highly recommended to retain a chapter 7 lawyer in cases such as these.
 There are many different situations which can lead to a denial of discharge under 727.

 The most common types of objections raised involve acts by the debtor to hinder, delay, or defraud a creditor.
 An example of this may include, gratuitously transferring assets to a family member within 1 year of filing for bankruptcy.
 See In Re Emmett.
-In order to justify denial of discharge under these grounds, the party filing the objection must prove the debtor acted with fraudulent intent.
-Merely proving the events occurred is not enough, there must sufficient proof the debtor acted with the intent to hinder, delay, or defraud a creditor.
+In order to deny a discharge under these grounds, there must be proof the debtor acted with fraudulent intent.
+Merely proving the events occurred is not enough.
+The court must provide sufficient proof the debtor acted with the intent to hinder, delay, or defraud a creditor.
 See In Re Miller.
 In determining whether or not the debtor acted with the requisite intent the court will consider many factors, such as:

 - The lack or inadequacy of value received by the debtor in exchange for the assets given